brightandmatt/brightandmatt/index.md

 ### Bright & Matt is a design and research studio

-Its associates have been working individually and collectively in digital design and research for over two decades both in senior leadership roles and delivery teams.
+Its associates have been working individually and collectively in digital design and research for over two decades in senior leadership roles and delivery teams.

 We’ve delivered a wide range of digital services within the public, private and not for profit sectors.